Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/ccbhc_measurements/demos/DEP-REM.md

 ## Measurement Definition

-The DEP-REM-6 measure calculates the Percentage of clients (12 years of age or older) with Major Depression or Dysthymia who reach Remission Six Months (+/- 60 days) after an Index Event Date
+The DEP-REM-6 measure calculates the Percentage of clients (12 years of age or older) with an active Major Depression or Dysthymia AND a PHQ9 with a score above 9 who reach Remission Six Months (+/- 60 days) after an Index Event Date

 [Click here to see SAMHSA's definitions](https://www.samhsa.gov/sites/default/files/ccbhc-quality-measures-technical-specifications-manual.pdf)

 ### SubMeasure 1

-Percentage of clients who scored above nine on a PHQ-9 and scored under five six months later
+Percentage of clients with an active Major Depression or Dysthymia AND who scored above nine on a PHQ-9 and scored under five six months later

 ## Required Data